vasquini/EDLB-micropipe/README.md

 # Usage

-**1. Prepare the Dorado Basecaller configuration file** Make sure to specify the paths to the installations (obtained using "which dorado".
+**1. Prepare the Dorado Basecaller configuration file**

+If you have POD5 files as input, you'll have to use Dorado basecaller.
+You may skip this step if you plan to only use Guppy.
+Make sure to specify the paths to the installations (obtained using "which dorado".
 On the **EDLB/DoradoBasecalling** folder, go to the **doradobasecaller.config** file and change the paths to match your dorado installation and the appropriate models for your kit and flowcell.
 You can determine the installation/module paths using `which dorado`.

 Also make sure that you specify the correct dorado model to basecall with, the modified bases, and **which GPUs** to use for your specific system.
 ```